tuupola/flat-ui-theme/README.md

 ![Flat UI theme with JavaScript](http://www.appelsiini.net/img/flat-ui-head.png)

 [Flat UI theme](http://www.appelsiini.net/2013/flat-ui-for-textmate-sublime) for TextMate 2 and Sublime Text.
 It is based on colors of the amazing [Flat UI Pro](http://designmodo.com/flat/?u=583) framework made by [Designmodo](http://designmodo.com/flat/?u=583).
 Theme is for oldschool hackers who prefer their terminal windows to be green or yellow on black.
 It offers just enough highlighting without looking like a rainbow.
+If you are looking for something similar but lighter check [Toy Chest](https://github.com/JacksonGariety/Toy-Chest-Theme).

 ## Textmate 2